AmitySereavo/reusable-slide-pages/README.md

 - reuse the same engine for multiple brands and campaigns
 - attach questionnaire-specific variables without bloating the parser
 - use different themes and color systems per questionnaire
+- add questionnaire-specific business logic through isolated server scripts and routes

 ## Current architecture

-The app now uses a registry-based system.
+The app uses a registry-based system.

 Each questionnaire is defined by:

 - a DSL file
 - a theme file
 - a variables object
+- an optional dynamic variables endpoint
 - a slug used in the route

 The route: